Alibaba-MIIL/ASL/README.md

 ## Training Code Now Available !

-With great support and collaboration with [@GhostWnd](https://github.com/GhostWnd), we now provide a [script](train.py) for fully reproducing the article results, and finally a
-<u>modern</u> multi-label training code is available for the community.
+With great collaboration by [@GhostWnd](https://github.com/GhostWnd), we now provide a [script](train.py) for fully reproducing the article results, and finally a <u>modern</u> multi-label training code is available for the community.
 ## Frequently Asked Questions
 Some questions are repeatedly asked in the issues section. make sure to review them before starting a new issue: